stevesea/argocd-helm-app-of-apps-example/README.md

 # Problem #1 -- Application of Applications

 Similar to Kubernetes itself, ArgoCD doesn't enforce strong opinions about how you should use ArgoCD.
-And also similar to Kubernetes, making the transition from "Hey, this tool is neat, I think we should use it!" to actually putting it into practice in a maintainable way requires significant effort.
+And also similar to Kubernetes, making the transition from "Hey, this tool is neat, I think we should use it!" to actually putting it into practice in a maintainable way requires a significant amount of complex decisions.

 With ArgoCD, you'll need to create an Application CRD for each set of manifests you want to deploy into your cluster(s).
 Or, to state the problem a different way... for a given microservice, you'll likely deploy it to many different places -- you might have test, staging, production environments.
 You'll need a different CRD for each different deployment.
-How do you manage the parameterization of that?
+How do you manage the parameterization of `N` Applications across `M` environments?
 How do you promote your application from test to staging, and from staging to production?
+How does your CI/CD process fit into all this?

 ArgoCD is quite new (just like everything else Kubernetes-related), but has an active community.
 Emerging patterns within the community are [declarative setup](https://argoproj.github.io/argo-cd/operator-manual/declarative-setup/) and ['application of applications'](https://argoproj.github.io/argo-cd/operator-manual/cluster-bootstrapping/) -- you use ArgoCD to manage ArgoCD itself, and you define Application CRDs that create other Application CRDs.